puttak/bfb-pyrolyzer/README.md

 ## Contributing

 Contributions from the community are welcome.
 Please create a new branch then submit a Pull Request.
 Questions and other feedback can be submitted on the Issues page.
+Below are some items that need to be reviewed or added to the model:

+- **Run model for multiple cases**.
+Currently, each case is represented by a single parameters file (Python module) and must be run individually.
+An approach to run all the parameter files is needed along with comparing the results from each case.
+- **Parameters and Results**.
+Review current approach for handling parameters and associated results.
+- **Classes**.
+Review the use of class objects and whether the current approach is reasonable.

 ## License